marpor/SpaceEvader/README.md

 1. Source code (everything except game assets, under the folder _assets_ ) is distributed under [MIT License](LICENSE_source_code.txt).
 2. All the game assets (art, audio, texture, .svg files) under the folder [_assets_](LICENSE_assets.txt), if not explicitly stated otherwise are under [CC BY NC SA](https://creativecommons.org/licenses/by-nc-sa/2.0/), made by notapixelstudio, the community or contributors.
 Some of them are from third-party, credited below or explicitly stated under the respective folder.

-In case you have any questions don't hesitate to contact us at notapixelstudio@gmail.com
+In case you have any questions don't hesitate to contact me on [Discord](https://discord.gg/YsRVMdpvg4) or at mark@m8y.net